inFocus7/Calcpp/README.md

  [X] Resize on output screen if number too long.

 ## IN PROGRESS:

- [ ] Find way to store history in pointers based on HISTORY.
+ [ ] Save * location of [this] EQUATION to recall it.

+ [ ] Fix problem when removing from HISTORY.
+(Has to do with inserting a dLL into it being deconstructed right after the function call...)

+ [ ] Fix crash at closing program w/ multiple arithmetics.
+(Most likely due to ^)

  [ ] Allow negative sign to be erased/deleted if it was inputted as negation

- [ ] Save * location of [this] EQUATION to recall it.

  [ ] Redo insertion into History by using an actual deep copy constructor.

  [ ] Fix and enable percent, inverse, sqrt, and power.

- [ ] Enable and fix scaling (through px/em, and during resizing window).
+ [ ] Fix program scaling (through px/em, and compatability with different resolutions).

  [ ] Add ability to change visuals (colors, mainly).

  [ ] Add an <ans> button to recall latest answer.

  [ ] Add horizontal scrollability to equations.

+ [ ] Add .rc/version & details file

  [ ] Make program more lightweight. (remove unnecessary comparisons, and etc.)